echo2echo/Perl-Email-Tools/README.md

     $ sudo chmod 755 merge_purge_sort.pl

-Run the Perl script as follows to purge duplicate addresses and get a file of sorted and unique email addresses
+Run the Perl script as follows to purge duplicate addresses and get a redirected file of sorted and unique email addresses

     $ ./merge_purge_sort.pl > unique_sorted_emails.txt